CalebHarada/astroQTpy/docs/index.rst

 ..
 Note::

    ``astroQTpy`` is a living project that will be continually updated and upgraded over time.
-Check back for updates or feel free to give us suggestions!
-(You can also define your own ``astroQTpy`` class -- check out the tutorials for more info!)
+Check back for updates or feel free to give us suggestions by `creating a new issue on GitHub <https://github.com/CalebHarada/astroQTpy/issues>`_.
+   You can also define your own custom ``astroQTpy`` class -- check out the tutorials for more info!

 Attribution: